samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 A past magical disaster or uncontrolled surge of power in a particular place can cause the fabric of magic to unravel, creating a wild magic zone.
 In such an area, which is typically no more than 300 feet in diameter, magic behaves unpredictably.

 Whenever a creature expends a spell slot to cast a spell in a wild magic zone, roll 1d20.
-If you roll a 20 on the die, roll on the [Wild Magic Surge](/sources/dnd/phb-2024/character-classes-continued#WildMagicSurge) table in the [Player’s Handbook](/sources/dnd/phb-2024) to create a magical effect.
+If you roll a 20 on the die, roll on the [Wild Magic Surge](/sources/dnd/phb-2024/character-classes-continued#WildMagicSurge) table in the [Player's Handbook](/sources/dnd/phb-2024) to create a magical effect.

 Fear and Mental Stress
 ----------------------